Suspension (chemistry): Properties

 An example of a suspension would be sand in water.
 The suspended particles are visible under a microscope and will settle over time if left undisturbed.
 This distinguishes a suspension from a colloid, in which the colloid particles are smaller and do not settle.
 Colloids and suspensions are different from solution, in which the dissolved substance (solute) does not exist as a solid, and solvent and solute are homogeneously mixed.

-A suspension of liquid droplets or fine solid particles in a gas is called an aerosol.
-In the atmosphere, the suspended particles are called particulates and consist of fine dust and soot particles, sea salt, biogenic and volcanogenic sulfates, nitrates, and cloud droplets.
+A suspension of liquid droplets or fine solid particles in a gas is called an [aerosol].
+In the [Earth's Atmosphere/Atmosphere], the suspended particles are called [particulates] and consist of fine dust and [soot] particles, [sea salt], [biogenic] and [volcano] genic [sulfates, [nitrate, and cloud droplets.

-Suspensions are classified on the basis of the dispersed phase and the dispersion medium, where the former is essentially solid while the latter may either be a solid, a liquid, or a gas.
+Suspensions are classified on the basis of the [dispersed phase] and the dispersion medium, where the former is essentially solid while the latter may either be a solid, a liquid, or a gas.

 In modern chemical process industries, high-shear mixing technology has been used to create many novel suspensions.

 Suspensions are unstable from a thermodynamic point of view but can be kinetically stable over a longer period of time, which in turn can determine a suspension's shelf life.
 This time span needs to be measured in order to provide accurate information to the consumer and ensure the best product quality.

 "Dispersion stability refers to the ability of a dispersion to resist change in its properties over time."